 What is a machine tending robot?

-In simple terms, a machine tending robot is a complex automated machine that can operate complex machinery.
+In simple terms, a machine tending robot often loads, unloads, and transfers materials between industrial machines.
 This could range from placing a raw metal piece into a CNC machine for cutting to taking a freshly molded plastic part out of an injection molding machine.

-Understanding the mechanics of machine tending robots helps clarify why they’re a smart choice for many manufacturers.
+Understanding the mechanics of machine tending robots helps clarify why they’re becoming such a hot item.
 Let's take a closer look at the main components, the software that runs them, and the typical workflow involved.

 Main components

-• Robot arm: This is the "muscle" of the system.
+- Robot arm: This is the "muscle and bone" of the system.
 Robot arms vary in size and capability but are generally designed to mimic human movements.
+Check out more types of robotic arms next.

-• Controller: The "brain" that coordinates all the actions.
-Usually a computer interface, the controller uses software to manage the robot's tasks.
+- Controller: The "brain" that coordinates all the actions.
+Usually a computer interface, the controller uses software to manage the robot's jobs.

 Software